Bknisan/api-gateway/README.md

 # api-gateway
 api-gateway ms
-spring boot application runs on port 9009 in order help front end communicate with other services.
+spring boot application runs on port 9009 in to order help front end communicate with other services.